Alan-Kalhor/Rule-Design-Pattern/README.md

 Summary

 This is a demonstration on how we can use Rule Design pattern to validate a payment dynamically by different rules.
-This example implenents a service contract which has 2 operations as below:
+This example implements a service contract which has 2 operations as below:

     WhatsYourId: 008ab27c-36b2-43e5-91d5-edbd1e5b564b.
-This operation should return the unique ID poiting to a Merchant Identification Number.
+This operation should return the unique ID pointing to a Merchant Identification Number.

     MakePayment: should validate the card and amount and return a Guid if successful and null if information is not valid